 If you are interested in rocky outcrops, farms and biodiversity, then we have a book for you.
 Rocky Outcrops in Australia: Ecology, Conservation and Management

-can be managed to improve biodiversity conservation in agricultural landscapes, state forests and within Australia’s network of protected areas.
+to improve biodiversity conservation in agricultural landscapes, state forests and within Australia’s network of protected areas.

 Top image: A pink-tailed worm-lizard sits contentedly atop a lichen encrusted bushrock.
 For many reptiles, rock outcrops and bushrocks are critical habitat.
 Photo: Damian Michael